lnemsick-simp/pupmod-simp-libkv/README.md

-Each plugin (store interface) is written in pure Ruby and, to prevent cross-environment contamination, is implemented as an anonymous class automatically loaded by the libkv adapter with each Puppet compile.
+Each plugin (store interface) is written in pure Ruby and, to prevent cross-environment contamination, is implemented as an anonymous class that is automatically loaded by the libkv adapter with each Puppet compile.
+You do not have to do anything special to have your plugin loaded, provided you follow the instructions in the next section.

 ### Implementing the Store Interface API